ellipsis-drive/python-package/docs/util/index.md

 - buffer (float), a buffer in meters to use when cutting into the tiles.
 - cores (int), number of processes to commit.

+## simplifyGeometries

+    ellipsis.util.simplifyGeometries()

+Simplifies geometries in a geopandas dataframe.
+Can be used in the creation of vector tiles.

+**Mandatory arguments**

+- features (geopandas dataframe) a geopandas dataframe with geometries to simplify
+- tolerance (float) the precision to retain

+**Optional arguments**

+- preserveTopology (boolean), whether the topology needs to be preserved
+- removeIslands (boolean), whether to remove polygons within multipolygons that are smaller than the tolerance.
+- cores (int), number of processes to commit.

+## mergeGeometriesByColumn

+    ellipsis.util.mergeGeometriesByColumn()

+Merges geometries in a geopandas dataframe that have the same value within a certain column.
+Can be used in vector tile creation.

+**Mandatory arguments**

+- features (geopandas dataframe) a geopandas dataframe with geometries to merge.
+- columnName (string) the column name to match on

+**Optional arguments**

+- cores (int), number of processes to commit.

 ## cover

     ellipsis.util.cover()